 The following principles were agreed by members of the 18-30 Lothian Bipolar Self-help Group on 22 September 2016:

-- Our group welcomes people aged between 18 and 30 with experience of bipolar.
+- Our group welcomes people aged between 18 and 30 affected by bipolar.

 - All members, speakers and facilitators should be treated equally irrespective of their sex, marital/civil partnership status, ethnic origin, sexual orientation, gender identity, disability, religion or belief.

 - We agree to keep everything confidential to the group; what is said in the room stays in the room.
+Gatherings may not be recorded without the consent of group members and facilitators in attendance.
 The same principle applies to any online or social media services used by the group.

-- We agree not to mention the names of those who attend the group outside the group.
+- We agree not to mention the names or any information that may identify group members outside of group gatherings.

 - We agree to discuss any ambitions for the group with the group and not to act on behalf of the group without their consent.

 - We promise to respect each other’s opinions.
 We understand that everyone has a different viewpoint and should feel able to speak freely within the group.